OpenTermsArchive/docs/content/guidelines/choosing-selectors.en.md

 "remove": ".advertising",
 ```

-❌ And an unstable selector could be:
+❌ And a brittle selector could be:

 ```json
 "select": ".container:first-child > div",